 [Section 19 amended by No. 1 of 1997 s.
 18.]

-20. Application of money in the Fund
+20. Use of Fund

 (1) Subject to subsection (2) the Council may use and apply money standing to the credit of the Fund for or towards any of its objects, or in the exercise of any of its functions, and in particular may use and apply that money for all or any of the following purposes —